 If the brake pads in this system don’t do their job correctly, the entire braking process can suffer.
 For instance, if your car’s brake pads are already beyond the point at which they should be replaced, they’ll end up causing damage to the brake rotors.
 Often worn rotors cannot be fixed without replacement.

 This doesn’t just mean a bigger bill at your next service, it greatly impacts your car’s braking efficiency, overall smoothness of how it drives, and noise too.
 The latter is one of the telltale signs of brake pads going bad.

 Automotive brake pads are made from different materials that can be divided into three categories:

 The composition can vary between brands, but the characteristics of each type remain the same.
-Depending on the type of friction material used, you’ll see a difference in brake feel, brake dust, noise, longevity, performance, and temperature range.
+Depending on the type of friction material used, you’ll notice a difference in pedal feel, dust, noise, longevity, performance, and temperature range.

 Pad Life: Low

 Among the different types of brake pads available for modern cars, let’s start with the most common compound out there — non-asbestos organic, commonly referred to as “organic brake pads”.

 This compound gets its name from the fact that these pads no longer contain asbestos, a material that could dissipate heat easily but was also found to be carcinogenic.
 Shortly after this, the use of asbestos was no longer permitted.

 Organic pads are softer than other compounds on this list and probably won’t last as long as other materials.